tahaarkns/tahaarkns/README.md

       </td>
     </tr>
     <tr>
       <td valign="text-top">In "Into the Caverns," players control a blue wizard navigating a dark, labyrinthine cavern filled with dangers and treasures.
 The primary objective is to defeat a formidable slime blocking the path deeper into the cave.
-The wizard uses spells like fireballs to damage the slime and ice to freeze it temporarily.
-The slime can divide into smaller versions, requiring strategic attacks.
-The cavern is filled with traps such as collapsing floors and spike pits, which the wizard must avoid while managing limited mana.
 Collectible artifacts like mana potions and spell scrolls enhance the wizard's abilities.
 The game culminates in a challenging battle against the slime's final form, combining action and strategy in a magical underground adventure.</td> <!--desc-->
       <td valign="text-top">4th project desc </td> <!--desc-->
     </tr>
     <tr>
-      <td align="center"><a href="https://github.com/tahaarkns/Into-the-Caverns">Read More</a></td> <!--link 3-->
+      <td align="center"><a href="https://github.com/tahaarkns/Into-the-Caverns">GitHub Repository</a></td> <!--link 3-->
-      <td align="center"><a href="---">Read More</a></td> <!--link 4-->
+      <td align="center"><a href="---">GitHub Repository</a></td> <!--link 4-->
     </tr>
     <tr>
       <td align="center"><a href="into the caverns trailers">Trailer</a></td> <!--link 3-->